majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module5/lab2.rst

 Query the SRV Record
 ~~~~~~~~~~~~~~~~~~~~

-In this example, Nginx Plus performs service discovery by querying the following records.
+In this example, NGINX Plus performs service discovery by querying the following records.

 **Query the SRV records manually.**

-.. note:: Execute these commands on the Docker Host or Nginx Plus Master instance.
+.. note:: Execute these commands on the Docker Host or NGINX Plus Master instance.

 .. code:: shell